 Alien and other classic creature features must pale in comparison to the high-tech horror scenes streaming into living rooms these days.
 I can still only imagine.
 Maybe I’m some sort of alien myself for avoiding the flicks, while most other folks tune in at every opportunity, choosing to make themselves sweat, shake, gasp, and fear for their lives.
 I guess I just don’t find cringing on my couch in gut-wrenching terror a particularly good night’s entertainment.
 Besides, although I spend the bulk of my time living an idyllic lakeside existence, I still suffer through my share of moments filled with dread or apprehension and, by nighttime, I’m ready to settle in with a couple mindless sitcoms.

 The adrenaline rush, I suppose, is why people want to watch today’s version of Leatherface buzzing up piles of human kindling with his chainsaw.
 They get a cheap high when witnessing someone’s dismemberment and their adrenal glands respond by pumping out high-octane juice.
 But since adrenaline’s real purpose is to boost physical strength—allowing a victim to flee from or fight off an attacker—I can’t help but wonder how it gets channeled through couch potatoes who routinely OD their circuits with terror.
-If I did choose to watch repeated zombie, creepy crawly, or bloody massacre scenes, wouldn’t I need to put the DVD on pause, rush out on my porch to scream my lungs out, and come back in for another dose?
-Wouldn’t I get used to tolerating higher levels of terror, seeking more and more harder core DVDs to give me that extra surge of secretions I’d be craving?
+If I did choose to watch repeated zombie, creepy crawly, or bloody massacre scenes, wouldn’t I need to put the show on pause, rush out on my porch to scream my lungs out, and come back in for another dose?
+Wouldn’t I get used to tolerating higher levels of terror, seeking more and more harder core scenes to give me that extra surge of secretions I’d be craving?

 - Being audited by the IRS.
 Before that, the word “fine” meant I was OK and all was right with my world.
 Not anymore, and certainly not in the context of a cryptic federal document.